brnacl/Ruby-Automotive/docs/user_stories.md

   * Once all data is entered, displays the information from database for new Project object and associated Parts objects
 </pre>

-<h3>Use Case #3</h3>
+<h4>As a vehicle owner that has entered information about a Project into the application I want to add a part to that project</h4>
 <pre>
-  As a vehicle owner that has entered information about a Project into the application I want to add a part to that project

   Usage: ./autotracker new_part

   Acceptance Criteria: